-- (b) the body is a registered society or a co-operative institution and is in receipt of a general purpose annual Grants-in-aid of Rupees twenty lakhs and above from the Consolidated Fund of India; - (c) the Grant sanctioning authority should ensure that a suitable clause is invariably included in the terms and conditions under which the Grants-in-aid are given, to provide for reservation for Scheduled Castes and Scheduled Tribes or OBC in posts and services under such organizations or agencies.
-The relative provision may be on the following lines :-

-" (Name of Institution Organization or etc.)agrees to make for Scheduled reservations Castes and Scheduled Tribes or OBC in the posts or services under its control on the lines indicated by the Government of India".

-(ii) While sanctioning Grants-in-aid to Institutions or Organisations referred to in (a) above, the Grant sanctioning authority should keep in view the progress made by such Institutions or Organisations in employing Scheduled Castes and Scheduled Tribes or OBC candidates in their services.

-Rule 231 (1) Grants-in-aid to "Voluntary Organisations" Subject to the following conditions, Grants-in-aid terms and towards administrative expenditure may be sanctioned to voluntary organizations to ensure a certain minimum staff structure and qualified personnel to improve their effectiveness and expand their activities under the following conditions :-

-The Grants-in-aid should not (i) exceed twenty-five percent of approved administrative expenditure on pay and allowances of the personnel of the voluntary organisation concerned;

-Grants-in-aid (ii) to meet administrative expenditure to any private institutions other than the voluntary organizations should not ordinarily be sanctioned.
+- regular basis and at least fifty per cent of its recurring expenditure is met from Grantsin-aid from Central Government; and - (b) the body is a registered society or a co-operative institution and is in receipt of a general purpose annual Grants-in-aid of Rupees twenty lakhs and above from the Consolidated Fund of India; - (c) the Grant sanctioning authority should ensure that a suitable clause is invariably included in the terms and conditions under which the Grants-in-aid are given, to provide for reservation for Scheduled Castes and Scheduled Tribes or OBC in posts and services under such organizations or agencies.
+The relative provision may be on the following lines:- - (ii) While sanctioning Grants-in-aid to Institutions or Organisations referred to in (a) above, the sanctioning Grant authority should keep in view the progress made bγ such Institutions or Organisations in employing Scheduled Castes and Scheduled Tribes or OBC candidates in their services. - Rule 231 (1) Grants-in-aid to "Voluntary Organisations" Subject to the following terms and conditions, Grants-in-aid towards administrative expenditure may be sanctioned to voluntary organizations to ensure a certain minimum staff structure and qualified personnel to improve their effectiveness and expand their activities under the following conditions:- - The Grants-in-aid should not exceed twenty-five percent of approved administrative expenditure on pay and allowances of the personnel of the voluntary organisation concerned; - (ii) Grants-in-aid to meet administrative expenditure to any private institutions other than the voluntary organizations should not ordinarily be sanctioned.
 In exceptional cases such Grants can be considered for sanction in consultation with Internal Finance Wing.

-- Rule 231 (2) Before a Grant is released, the members of the Executive Committee of the Grantee should be asked to Execute Bonds in a prescribed format binding themselves jointly and severally to:- - (i) abide by the conditions of the Grants- in-aid by the target dates, if any, specified therein; and - (ii) not to divert the Grants or entrust execution of the scheme or work concerned to another Institution(s) or Organization(s); and - (iii) abide by any other conditions specified in the agreement governing the Grants-in-aid. - (iv) In the event of the Grantee failing to comply with the conditions or committing breach of the conditions of the Bond, the signatories to the Bond shall be jointly and severally liable to refund to the President of India, the whole or a part amount of the Grant with interest at ten percent per annum thereon or the sum specified under the Bond.
-The stamp duty for this Bond shall be borne by the Government. - Rule 231 (3) Execution of Bond will not apply to Quasi - Government Institutions, Central Autonomous Organisations and Institutions whose budget is approved by the Government - Rule 232 General Principles for award of Grantsin-aid for Centrally Sponsored Schemes.
-The following principles should be kept in view by Ministries/Departments of the Central Government at the time of designing Centrally Sponsored Schemes for implementation in State Governments or Union Territories and approving and releasing assistance to State Governments or Union Territories for such schemes: - - Centrally Every Sponsored (i) Scheme should have a time-bound quantifiable and measurable outcome targets with provisions for periodic monitoring, mid-term evaluation and detailed impact studies. - (ii) The scheme should be designed in consultation with States and Union Territories.
+- (2) Before a Grant is released, the members of the Executive Committee of the Grantee should be asked to Execute Bonds in a prescribed format binding themselves jointly and severally to:- - (i) abide by the conditions of the Grants- in-aid by the target dates, if any, specified therein; and - (ii) not to divert the Grants or entrust execution of the scheme or work concerned to another Institution(s) or Organization(s); and - (iii) abide by any other conditions specified in the agreement governing the Grants-in-aid. - (iv) In the event of the Grantee failing to comply with the conditions or committing breach of the conditions of the Bond, the signatories to the Bond shall be jointly and severally liable to refund to the President of India, the whole or a part amount of the Grant with interest at ten percent per annum thereon or the sum specified under the Bond.
+The stamp duty for this Bond shall be borne by the Government.

+- (3) Execution of Bond will not apply to Quasi Government Institutions, Central Autonomous Organisations and Institutions whose budget is approved by the Government

+- Rule 232 General Principles for award of Grantsin-aid for Centrally Sponsored

+Schemes.
+The following principles should

+be kept in view by Ministries/Departments

+of the Central Government at the time of

+designing Centrally Sponsored Schemes

+for implementation in State Governments

+or Union Territories and approving and

+releasing assistance to State Governments

+or Union Territories for such schemes: -

+- (i) Every Centrally Sponsored Scheme should have a time-bound quantifiable and measurable outcome targets with provisions for periodic monitoring, mid-term evaluation and detailed impact studies.

+- (ii) The scheme should be designed in

+consultation with States and Union Territories.
 States should be delegated adequate powers to change the details of the schemes to suit local conditions, subject to reporting such changes to the concerned Ministry or Department.